Adamantane

 Adamantane is an organic compound with formula C_{10}H_{16} or, more descriptively, (CH)_{4}(CH_{2})_{6}.
 Adamantane molecules can be described as the fusion of three cyclohexane rings.
 The molecule is both rigid and virtually strain-free.
 Adamantane is the most stable isomer of C_{10}H_{16}.
 The spatial arrangement of carbon atoms in the adamantane molecule is the same as in the diamond crystal.
 This similarity led to the name adamantane, which is derived from the Greek adamantinos (relating to steel or diamond).
 It is a white solid with a camphor-like odor.
 It is the simplest diamondoid.

 The discovery of adamantane in petroleum in 1933 launched a new field of chemistry dedicated to the synthesis and properties of polyhedral organic compounds.
 Adamantane derivatives have found practical application as drugs, polymeric materials, and thermally stable lubricants.

 History and synthesis

 In 1924, H. Decker suggested the existence of adamantane, which he called decaterpene.

 The first attempted laboratory synthesis was made in 1924 by German chemist Hans Meerwein using the reaction of formaldehyde with diethyl malonate in the presence of piperidine.
-Instead of adamantane, Meerwein obtained 1,3,5,7-tetracarbomethoxybicyclo[3.3.1]nonane-2,6-dione: this compound, later named Meerwein's ester, was used in the synthesis of adamantane and its derivatives.
-D. Bottger tried to obtain adamantane using Meerwein's ester as precursor.
-The product, tricyclo-[3.3.1.1^{3,7}], was not adamantane, but a derivative.
+Instead of adamantane, Meerwein obtained 1,3,5,7-tetracarbomethoxybicyclo[3.3.1]nonane-2,6-dione:

+This compound, later named Meerwein's ester, was used in the synthesis of adamantane and its derivatives.
+D. Böttger tried to obtain adamantane using Meerwein's ester as precursor.
+The product was not adamantane, but a derivative with a tricyclo[3.3.1.1^{3,7}] ring system.

 Other researchers attempted to synthesize adamantane using phloroglucinol and derivatives of cyclohexanone, but also failed.